 - Maria Fackler, Associate Professor of English, Ph.D., M. Phil., M.A.
 (Yale), B.A.
 (Duke)

-Pop cultura: U.S. latin@s in 21st Century Film, Literature, and New Media (Spanish)
+Pop cultura: U.S. Latin@s in 21st Century Film, Literature, and New Media (Hispanic Studies)

 In recent years, the term "Latin@" has come to be used to signify gender neutrality when referring to both U.S. Latinas and Latinos.
 Keeping the digital echo of this neologism in mind, this course examines contemporary U.S. Latin@ culture as represented in new media like blogs and websites as well as in literature, film, television, and popular culture more generally.
 We will analyze how these cultural productions represent U.S. Latina/o culture, as well as how U.S. Latina/os produce and negotiate their own representations.
 Students will learn to read a diverse array of texts critically, analyzing how the texts' rhetorical strategies, aesthetic structures, and ideological messages function.
 We will pay particular attention to how these texts represent race, ethnicity, masculinity, and femininity in the minority experience.
 Readings appropriate for high school students used in the course include blogs and tumblrs by Latino teens, Latino U.S.A: A Cartoon History, Mi Barrio (a graphic novel), short stories by Junot Díaz, and the film Raising Victor Vargas.
 All readings are in English, some with occasional Spanish words mixed in.